Manage elastic pools in Azure SQL Database

 To create and manage SQL Database elastic pools with the Azure CLI, use the following Azure CLI SQL Database commands.
 Use the Cloud Shell to run the CLI in your browser, or install it on macOS, Linux, or Windows.

-For Azure CLI example scripts, see Use CLI to move an Azure SQL database in a SQL elastic pool and Use Azure CLI to scale a SQL elastic pool in Azure SQL Database.
+For Azure CLI example scripts, see Use CLI to move a database in SQL Database in a SQL elastic pool and Use Azure CLI to scale a SQL elastic pool in Azure SQL Database.

 |az sql elastic-pool create||Creates an elastic pool.|